Jordan Silver graduated from the MRes Art: Theory and Philosophy course in 2015.

 What tips would you give to students starting the course at CSM?

-As with any academic endeavor, or anything really, you will only ever get out what you put in.
+As with any academic endeavour, or anything really, you will only ever get out what you put in.
 Central Saint Martins is a world famous institution for a reason.
 With the MRes Art courses in particular, you have an incredible staff at your disposal supported by university resources which are second to none.
 There really isn’t anything holding Central Saint Martins students back from accomplishing incredible things.
 Yet nobody can really force success on you, it’s something you have to want for yourself and be willing to work hard to achieve.
 It sounds cliché but the older I get the more that I realise it is true.
 My advice would be to attend every class, read every book you can, and work on every assignment like it’s the most important thing you’ll ever do.
 Studying something you’re passionate about is a privilege very few people have, try to make the absolute most of it.

 How do you think the course at CSM has helped shape your career so far?